SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 SBA Export Express Loans are for exporters.
 While these loans have lower borrowing limits than the SBA Working Capital Loan, it offers faster turnaround times.
 For these loans, the SBA will respond to the application within 24 hours.

-Approval turnaround times for SBA International Trade Loans may be as quick as five to 10 days.
-These loans are a bit different in that credit decisions are made by the SBA.
+Approval turnaround times for SBA International Trade Loans may be as quick as 5-10 days.
+These loans are a bit different from other 7(a) loans in that approvals are made by the SBA.

 SBA 7(a) Loan Program Advantages

-Loan interest rates for 7(a) vary, depending on the loan maturity and amount loaned, but are usually much lower than their traditional commercial counterparts.
-7(a) loan rates typically carry low-interest rates (you can check current rates for 7(a) loans in our SBA loan rates explainer).
+Interest rates for 7(a) loans vary based on the loan maturity and borrowed amount, but rates are usually much lower than their traditional commercial counterparts.

 Long Repayment Terms